Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

 public System.Data.Entity.DbSet<Areas.Production.Models.ProductionPhoto> ProductionPhotos { get; set; }
 ```

-Then, I scaffolded th
+After that, I tested the database out and debugged some issues with its location.
+I resolved those issues, then I created the controller with MVC Entity Framework so that it scaffolded all the CRUD pages, controller methods, and views for me.
+At this point, I tested all the functionality of the database again, and all the of CRUD pages to make sure they all worked.

 ## Make site-wide navbar

-I created this partial view, rendered another partial view in it, then I rendered this navbar in the main layout.cshtml page for site-wide content.
+I created this partial view, rendered another partial view in it, then I rendered this navbar in the main layout.cshtml page and I put the css in the main.css file to accomplish site-wide content.
 I used razor syntax for the render method as well as the action links.
 I also added bootstrap and my own css to override the bootstrap where I wanted a change.
 I grouped the center buttons under one div to center them and the rendered cshtml page buttons in another to align them on the right side.

 ```C#
 <nav class="navbar navbar-expand-lg navbar-dark sticky-top nav-pills nav-fill">